Jbleezy/BO2-Reimagined/README.md

 * Added player kills on scoreboard (replaces headshots)
 * Scoreboard always shows your team on top
 * Spawn points are assigned to a team
+* Added limited weapon check for saved weapons on bleed out
 * Properly restores dual wield weapon left clip ammo, alt weapon ammo, and equipment on respawn
 * Can only spectate your team
 * Added option to change teams in game